stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 And here are the Idris data types necessary to hold this information at runtime.
-We use again custom string wrappers for increased type safety, and because it will allow us to define for each data type what we consider to be valid input:
+We use again custom string wrappers for increased type safety and because it will allow us to define for each data type what we consider to be valid input: